Virtual insanity – How we can use VR in B2B marketing

 But VR does feel like a big thing.
 Something that’s going to move from niche to mainstream very quickly.
 And it’s not just going to be for playing games.

 We don’t want to let our B2C buddies have all the fun with big, immersive experiential VR marketing.
 And in fact, the biggest players in B2B are already doing awesome things.
 GE are using Oculus Rift to give virtual reality tours of their new Deep Sea Research Centre off the coast of Brazil.
 Now, I only care tangentially about deep-water oil and gas extraction.
 I don’t read whitepapers about it for fun.
 But do I want to try this?
 You bet I do.

 And there are all sorts of other things you could use VR for.
 I’d love to write a case study where we plunge the viewer into the world of the problem and, as they explore, they see how the solution makes things better.
 Ethnographic research and prototyping could be digitized to incredible effect with VR.
 It’s not impossible that five years from now, the mantra for building websites will be ‘VR-first’.

 So we’re excited by the possibilities.
 That doesn’t mean our first VR project is right around the corner.
 The tech needs to be democratized to the point where we can build using it – and where there’s a large enough audience to see what we’ve done.

 But that doesn’t mean we’re going to stop playing with it or stop thinking about how we want to use it.
-In fact, we’ve just booked tickets to the Virtual Reality Show in April.
+In fact, we’ve just booked tickets to a virtual reality arcade in April.

 If you haven’t tried out VR yet, maybe see you there.
 We’d definitely recommend playing with it.
 And if you want to be an industry leader in the next big thing, it’s something that needs to be on your to-do list now.